 Films that have been in competition in other SF IndieFest events (including Another Hole in the Head) are eligible for submission.
 Official Selections from previous editions of Warped Dimension are not eligible.

 Films that have been made available online are eligible for submission.
-However, once a film becomes an Official Selection we will expect its online availability to be suspended on all platforms from the day before we announce the schedule until shortly after its screening with us has concluded.
-This will be a period of approximately three-to-four weeks.
+However, once a film becomes an Official Selection we will expect its availability for public viewing to be suspended on all platforms from the day before we announce the schedule until shortly after its screening with us has concluded.
+This will be a period of approximately three to four weeks.
 Filmmakers will be notified in advance regarding specific dates and times.

 The Festival will take every reasonable precaution to store all works securely and preclude any unauthorized recording; the Zoom app itself offers many security features to prevent the public from recording exhibition content.
 However, with new technologies becoming available at all times, we cannot be held liable for any acts of piracy that may occur.

 Submitters understand that submission of their work authorizes the Festival to use the work and any info/materials supplied via FilmFreeway for exhibition, education, or publicity purposes related to the festival.
 In addition to screening(s) during the festival, this includes sharing trailers & clips on social media and elsewhere, as well as allowing select individuals to view entire works for the purpose of publishing advance reviews.